 However, describing Nature by means of a suitable theoretical model does not always have to give a correct result consistent with experimental predictions: it can create a serious mismatch between theory and reality.
-A particular case for which this mismatch leads to significant ambiguity is the manifestation of {\em asymptotic emergence}, that is, generally speaking, a theoretical framework that is precise both conceptually and mathematically, and suitable to study the occurrence of natural emergent phenomena showing up only in certain limit of a underlying (typically) finite theory \cite{Lan17}.
+A particular case for which this mismatch leads to significant ambiguity is the manifestation of {\em emergence}, that is, according to Butterfield's first claim \cite{Butterfield}, a theoretical framework that describes phenomena as having behavior that is new and robust with respect to some comparison class.\footnote{We also refer to the recent book by Palacios \cite{Palacios} for an overview of the topics of emergence and reduction in the philosophy of physics.} In this paper we rather focus on asymptotic emergence in the context of limits, in which emergent behavior occurs in a ``higher-level'' theory being a limit of a sequence of ``lower-level'' theories, typically as some parameter, e.g. $N$ corresponding to the size of a lattice describing quantum statistical mechanics goes to infinity, or in the spirit of the classical limit, Planck's constant $\hbar$ to zero.
+This concept allows studying emergent phenomena inherent in nature in a mathematically rigorous way, namely by the theory of continuous field of $C^*$-algebras and in view of the classical limit, by strict deformation quantization \cite{Lan17}.